markcarey/nines/README.md

 # Nines

-Nines is a cross-chain NFT game where NFTs from different chanin come together for bands of 9 NFTs and challenge each other for low or high stakes.
+Nines is a cross-chain NFT game where NFTs from different chains come together in bands of 9 NFTs and challenge each other for low or high stakes.

 ## The Vision
 - NFTs from multiple chains join together in teams of 9